SIN-Labs/SIN-Labs.github.io/_team/hakwan.md

 name: "Hakwan Lau"
 role: "Director"
 layout: default
-description: "As principal investigator of the Systems & Intervention Neuroscience Lab and director of the Center for Neuroscience Imaging Research, Hakwan aims to uncover the fundamental reason why humans experience the world differently from other animals."
+description: "As principal investigator of the Systems & Intervention Neuroscience Lab and director of CNIR, Hakwan aims to uncover the fundamental reason why humans experience the world differently from other animals."
 image: "/assets/images/team/hakwan.png" # Add the image path
 permalink: /teams/hakwan/
 ---